 Christmas can be used as a bridge to open them to the gospel.
 Their need for medical care, education, improved agriculture, sanitation, and safe water can open the door for Christ followers with the right skills to serve and witness to them in the love of Christ.

-"Purify me from my sins, and I will be clean; wash me, and I will be whiter than snow.
-Oh, give me back my joy again; you have broken me— now let me rejoice."
+"Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow."
 Psalm 51:7

 May members of this people group be broken, and willing to repent and follow the Lord.

-Pray that the very few believers will grow in grace and knowledge of the Lord and in boldness of witness, especially at Christmas time.
-Pray that God will direct believing physicians, agriculturalists, educators, sanitation engineers, and Bible translators to work among them.
+Pray that the very few believers would grow in grace and knowledge of the Lord and in boldness of witness, especially at Christmas time.
+Pray that God would direct believing physicians, agriculturalists, educators, sanitation engineers and Bible translators to work among them.